Askedio/laravel-ratchet/README.md

 ## Installation

-Because this is a custom fork (and because I want to maintain compatibility with the original repo), the installation is a little more complicated.
+Because this is a custom fork and it relies on another custom package (and because I want to maintain compatibility with the original repos), the installation is a little more complicated (for now).
 You must do all of this in your `composer.json` manually:

 ```json
 "require": {